MDM1975/primality-testing-algorithms/README.md

 # Primality Testing Algorithms
-This repository contains the implementation of four different primality testing algorithms:

-* Fermat's Primality Test
-* Miller-Rabin Primality Test
-* Agrawal-Kayal-Saxena (AKS) Primality Test
-* Trial Division
+This repository comprehensively implements four primality testing algorithms: Fermat's Primality Test, Miller-Rabin Primality Test, Agrawal-Kayal-Saxena (AKS) Primality Test, and Trial Division.
+These algorithms play a crucial role in computer science and mathematics, particularly in cryptography, where prime numbers are essential for generating and identifying cryptographic keys.
+Prime numbers have applications in number theory, quantum mechanics, and encryption algorithms.

+The project caters to the educational needs of students studying primality testing in number theory or computer science and researchers interested in the theoretical aspects of prime numbers and primality testing.
+Developers needing to incorporate primality testing in their software applications can also find this repository valuable.

-The repository includes a Python implementation of each algorithm and a data generator for generating test numbers of varying sizes for evaluating the performance of each algorithm.
+Each algorithm is implemented as a separate Python script that can be executed independently, providing flexibility in usage.
+The project also includes a data generator that creates test numbers of varying sizes, making it easier for those wishing to compare the performance of these different algorithms.

+Furthermore, the repository features an in-depth analysis of the algorithms' performance and efficiency, presented through tabular data and graphical plots.
+This analysis is helpful for educators needing illustrative material for teaching, researchers conducting comparative studies, and developers making informed decisions about which primality test to use in their applications.

 ## Repository Structure
 ```zsh